TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 Create a login form or a simple contact form.

 .. figure:: ../../Images/NewContentWizardTabForm.png
-   :alt: The Form Elements tab of the new content element window
+   :alt: The 'Form Elements' tab of the new content element window
    :class: with-border